Why you should wear a suit to work

 Although a good suit is guaranteed to turn heads, you don’t have to wear one every day just to impress everyone else.
 You’re free to wear a suit for yourself and we’ve got the science to prove it.
 However, work attire doesn’t come without its challenges.
 You might assume that wearing a suit every day means not having to think about what you’re putting on, but perfecting a professional suit requires planning and preparation.

 Getting dressed in the dark before work is a lot more forgiving if all you’re matching is a jumper and some jogging bottoms.
 That’s not the case with suits, sorry.
-Be sure to check that your suit doesn’t clash with your shirt or tie before you leave the house and under no circumstances should you ever wear anything other than black shoes with a black suit - trust us, it’s the rule.
+Be sure to check that your suit doesn’t clash with your shirt or tie before you leave the house and under no circumstances should you ever wear anything other than black suit shoes with a black suit - trust us, it’s the rule.

 Sometimes a full on work suit just isn’t going to be appropriate, however sharp it may make you feel.
 Fortunately, you can use today’s business casual style to your advantage by personalising your power suit.
 Try mixing and matching your suit jackets with chinos or lose the tie and pop your top button to take that formal edge off your professional wear.
 Not only does this introduce flexibility and longevity to your work wardrobe, it puts business suits for men back at the top where they belong; now psychologically proven to help you stay cool, calm and confident every day of the working week.